-- A positive corporate reputation is very difficult for competitors to replicate or overcome and can have a huge impact on a company’s bottom line.
+- A positive corporate reputation is extremely difficult for competitors to replicate or overcome and can have a huge impact on a company’s bottom line.

-- Corporate reputation can be molded by things like search engine results, the content on your site, reviews, news coverage, and public actions by your company and its leaders.
+- Corporate reputation can be shaped by search engine results, the content on your site, reviews, news coverage and public actions taken by your company and its leaders.

 What is corporate reputation?

-Before you can fix a broken reputation or leverage a good one, it's important to fully understand what a corporate reputation is and how it is formed.
+Before you can repair a broken reputation or leverage a good one, it's important to fully understand what a corporate reputation is and how it is formed.
 The chart below breaks down the different influences on a company’s reputation.

 In an article written for FreshBusinessThinking.com, Andrew Lester explains, “A company’s corporate reputation is the sum of all the views and beliefs held about the company based on its history and its future prospects, in comparison to close competitors.”

 So whose views and beliefs matter most when it comes to corporate reputation?

-These are just a few examples of corporate stakeholders.
 While each of them will view your company differently because they each have unique interests, collectively, their sentiments define your corporate reputation.